OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 			- **Compliance risk** arises when a security breach leads an organization to violate legal or regulatory obligations.
 				- An example of this can be seen with-in the heath care industry.
 The Health Insurance Portability and Accountability act (HIPAA) requires that care providers protect the confidentiality, integrity and availability of protected health information.
 				- Therefore, if an organization loses a patient's medical records, they violate HIPPA requirements and can suffer consequences like sancitons and fines from the US department of Health and Human Services.
-		- Risks can often take on multiple categorizations, and are not necessarily just one type of risk.
+		- Risks can often take on multiple classifications, and are not necessarily just one type of risk.
 		-
+	- ## Implementing Security Controls